XingXie/xingxie.github.iobakup/_posts/2015-06-24-log4J-study-notes.md

 DOMConfigurator.configure(url);
 ```

-// seperate the file output
-I want to have debugging messages to one file and other messages to another file.
+Seperate the file output: I want to have debugging messages to one file and other messages to another file.
 This can only be done with XML because we need a LevelRange filter.
-// in debug fuile, watch the filter attribute
+in debug fuile, watch the filter attribute

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE log4j:configuration SYSTEM "log4j.dtd" >